 Many people assume that the Elevation Training Mask is just another breathing device that is created to strengthen respiratory muscles and mimic effects of high altitude.
 However, it is not accidental that people claim more benefits after using the Training Mask in comparison with other resistive devices.

-When a person breathes with resistance, he or she gets less oxygen for the lungs.
+When a person breathes with resistance, he or she gets less oxygen in the lungs.
 The Training Mask can be used with different valves in order to model sensations similar to high altitude.
 However, when the person exercises at high altitude, he or she has increased ventilation, which causes reduced CO2 levels in the lungs, arterial blood and other body cells (let us ignore people with ventilation-perfusion mismatch here).

-When a person uses the Altitude Training Mask, he or she also experiences reduced oxygen flow.
+When a person uses the Altitude Training Mask he or she also experiences reduced oxygen flow.
 However, in addition to lower O2, the mask increases body-CO2 content.
 Breathing is mainly regulated by arterial CO2 (with the exception of people who are severely ill due to chronic diseases).

 This effect of correct physical exercise is manifested in increased next-day body-oxygen content, which can be measured using a simple body-oxygen test.
 (Note the image on the left since most people believe that breathing more air improves brain- and body-O2 content).

-Physiology and the Elevation Training Mask 2.0
+Physiology of Elevation Training Mask 2.0: How It Works

 This large dead volume makes the Elevation Training Mask 2.0 similar to the Frolov device, Samozdrav, and Amazing DIY breathing device, which are used at rest for breathing exercises.
 Many people can do breathing exercises while walking (and often with better results).
 However, the Training Mask presents nearly an ideal method to combine most effective breathing exercises with physical activity for better health and higher-body O2 and VO2max.
 Therefore, when they say that the mask only simulates high altitude training, do not believe that.

-High altitude training provides adaptation to hypoxia (with increase in hemoglobin levels, and some other related effects).
+High altitude training provides adaptation to hypoxia (with an increase in hemoglobin levels, and some other related effects).
 This is the reason why altitude training is classified as hypoxic training.
-This makes sense since high altitude only reduces O2 content in the inspired air.
+This makes sense since high altitude only reduces the O2 content in the inspired air.

-The Training Mask also reduces O2 content in the inspired air conditioning the body to hypoxia, but the Training Mask also increases CO2 content in the lungs.
+The Training Mask also reduces the O2 content in the inspired air conditioning the body to hypoxia, but the Training Mask also increases CO2 content in the lungs.
 This effect is not present at high altitudes.
 Therefore, this is an example of hypercapnic hypoxic training that has additional benefits due to adaptation to higher CO2.

 One can greatly amplify the positive effects of the High Altitude Training Mask, if he or she combines exercise done with the Training Mask with lifestyle changes that increase body-O2 content (see Learning Section).
 Note that most people can effectively use this mask during cardio exercise only when they get over 20 seconds for the body-oxygen test.
 Breathing control during exercise and more flexibility (using different resistances) is possible when one has over 25-30 seconds for the body-O2 test.